daltontahy/Northeastern-CS2800/HW10A/readme.md

   }
 ```
 In this example, we were able to "provide" the property with a custom parameter, `numbersOneToTen`.
 When called, the random inputs generated
 will adhere to the specification in `numbersOneToTen`.

-This adds major flexibility to our code, as we are able to design more specific properties
-that don't rely on built-in constructs.
+This adds major flexibility to our code, as we are able to design more specific properties that don't rely on built-in constructs.
+This library,
+specifically its ease and flexibility in this aspect, benifits greatly from custom parameters.

+## Conclusion
+This only scratches the surface with Property Based Testing in a mainstream language such as java.
+This library has much more to explore,
+but even now it's clear how benifical it can be.